feedhenry-staff/fh-dev-proxy/README.md

 ## Security & Authentication
-Naturally exposing a direct proxy without some form of security proxy isn't wise as it could potentially be abused by would be attackers.
+Naturally exposing a direct proxy without some form of security isn't wise as it could potentially be abused by would be attackers.
 Preventing unauthorised access to the proxy can be accomplished via two methods.
-It can be configured to allow a number of provided IP addresses to have access without the need to have a login performed first, your office IP for example, or users can authenticate via a web portal.
+It can be configured to allow a number of whitelisted IP addresses to have access without the need to have a login performed first, your office IP for example, or users can authenticate via a web portal.

-NOTE: _The web portal is not implemented yet, so you'll need._
+NOTE: _The web portal is not implemented yet, so you'll need to use IP whitelisting as mentioned above for now._

 The web portal will allow users to authenticate their current IP address for use of the proxy by using their FeedHenry login credentials for the domain upon